pixl8/Preside-Documentation/docs/02.devguides/05.workingwithmultiplesites/page.md

 ## Overview

-PresideCMS allows users to create and manage multiple sites.
+Preside allows users to create and manage multiple sites.
 This is perfect for things like microsites, different language sites and any other organisation of workflows and users.

 ![Screenshot showing the site picker that appears in the administrator for users with access to multiple sites and / or users with access to the site manager.](images/screenshots/site_picker.png)

 From a development standpoint, the CMS allows developers to create and maintain multiple site templates.
 A site template is very similar to a Preside Extension, the difference being that the site template is only active when the currently active site is using the template.